 For his next project, again incorporating music and video in a CD and DVD set, Takagi decided to include more ‘real’ instruments, moving away from a predominantly computer based approach to create something that was truly his expression.
 The inspiration came when rehearsing.
 ‘In the middle of the night, I was working alone – David and Steve were sleeping – because I wanted to concentrate on making better video alone.
 Suddenly I felt that I must play the piano, but there was no piano in David’s studio, there was only a Rhodes piano.
 So I switched on the Rhodes and played what I wanted, and recorded it on my video cam.
 That song became one of my most important pieces of music, called ‘Girls’.
 My music career got started at that moment.’

 The song ‘Exit/Delete’ started out very differently to what it would become.
 ‘I never thought David would take my offer to collaborate on that track.
 Originally there was another lyric and singing by my female friend, Itoko Toma.
 It was a totally different song.
-Somehow, I felt some difficulties in the music..’
-He had the idea to ask a male vocalist with a low voice to sing on the track.
+Somehow, I felt some difficulties in the music…’ He had the idea to ask a male vocalist with a low voice to sing on the track.
 Surely there was only one candidate!
-At first it seems he was too bashful to approach Sylvian for the job, but finally he turned to email to make the request – which was readily accepted.
+It seems at first he was too bashful to approach Sylvian for the job, but finally turned to email to make the request – which was readily accepted.

-Sylvian: ‘He was working on an album at that time and he asked if I would contribute a vocal to it, and I said, “of course”.. ..after the tour I got some sound files via email and it was this very gentle piece of music with acoustic guitar and something akin to noises of a kitchen!.. ..Or whatever it was it was some environmental sound sort of supporting the acoustic and rhythmic structure.’
+Sylvian: ‘He was working on an album at that time and he asked if I would contribute a vocal to it, and I said, “of course”…after the tour I got some sound files via email and it was this very gentle piece of music with acoustic guitar and something akin to noises of a kitchen!…Or whatever it was it was some environmental sound supporting the acoustic and rhythmic structure.’
 (2010)

 The DVD disc of the resulting album, COIEDA, has a bonus track called ‘EXIT/DELETE_FIRST_SIGHT’.
 The soundtrack to this delightful video is the instrumental of ‘Exit/Delete’, embellished in the final stages of production but no doubt resembling the track as Sylvian received it.
 The ‘real instrument’ elements include finger-picked guitar, accompanied in the melody by more distant piano.
 The metallic clatter of environmental ‘kitchen’ sound are one of several elements that bring some disquiet to the mood – together with a moment where the rhythm falters and, later, percussion which underpins but periodically drops out completely.